DoDat-12/zach_bootcamp/notes/week_02/day_02/lab/README.md

 - Often calculated  with CASE WHEN logic and "bucketizing"
     - Airbnb superhost

-## Shoud you use dimensions or facts to analyze users
+## Should you use dimensions or facts to analyze users

 - Is the `dim_is_actived` state or `dim_is_active` logs a better metric
     - It depends